Brandon Teena: Life

-In the mid-1991, Teena began his first major relationship with Heather.
-Shortly after, Teena was first employed as a gas station attendant in an attempt to purchase a trailer home for himself and his girlfriend.
-However, his mother disapproved of the relationship and convinced her daughter Tammy to follow Teena to determine whether Teena's relationship with Heather was platonic or sexual.
+In mid-1991, Teena began his first serious relationship, with a girl named Heather.
+Shortly after, he secured employment as a gas station attendant in an attempt to secure funds to purchase a trailer home for himself and his girlfriend.
+However, his mother disapproved of the relationship and convinced her daughter Tammy to follow Teena to determine whether his relationship with Heather was platonic or sexual.

-In January 1992, Teena underwent a psychiatric evaluation, which concluded that Teena had a severe "sexual identity crisis".
+In January 1992, Teena underwent a psychiatric evaluation, which concluded that he had a severe "sexual identity crisis".
 He was later taken to the Lancaster County Crisis Center to ensure that he was not suicidal.
 He was released from the center three days later and began attending therapy sessions, sometimes accompanied by his mother or sister.
 He was reluctant to discuss his sexuality during these sessions but revealed that he had been raped.
-The counseling sessions ended two weeks later.
+The sessions ended after two weeks.

 In 1993, after some legal trouble, Teena moved to the Falls City region of Richardson County, Nebraska, where he presented as a man.
 He became friends with several residents.
-After moving into the home of Lisa Lambert, Teena began dating Lambert's friend, 18-year-old Lana Tisdel, and began associating with ex-convicts John L. Lotter (born May 31, 1971) and Marvin Thomas "Tom" Nissen (born October 22, 1971).
+After moving into the home of Lisa Lambert, Teena began dating Lambert's friend, 19-year-old Lana Tisdel, and began associating with ex-convicts John L. Lotter (born May 31, 1971) and Marvin Thomas "Tom" Nissen (born October 22, 1971).

-On December 19, 1993, Teena was arrested for forging checks; Tisdel used money from her father to pay Teena's bail.
+On December 19, 1993, Teena was arrested for forging checks; Tisdel used money from her father to pay his bail.
 Because Teena was in the female section of the jail, Tisdel learned that he was transgender.
-When Tisdel later questioned Teena about his gender, he told her he was a hermaphrodite pursuing a sex change operation, and they continued dating.
+When Tisdel later questioned him about his gender, he told her he was a hermaphrodite pursuing a sex change operation, and they continued dating.
 In a lawsuit regarding the film adaptation Boys Don't Cry, this was disputed by Tisdel.
 Teena's arrest was posted in the local paper under his birth name and thereupon his acquaintances learned that he was assigned female at birth.